Shubham-badlani/Predicting_climate_disaster_risk_in_vietnam/README.md

 Week 2_2 Sept to 6 Sept 2025
 Working on EDA and Data Preprocesing and Scaling Features of Dataset for Training the model

+Week 3_ 8 Sept to 14 Sept 2025
+Final model evaluation and deployment of prediction .